 1. I Am Fortunate to Do Service for God

 On my way home after the gathering, I hardly had the strength to ride my bicycle.
 I wondered the whole way, “How could I be a service-doer?”
 The more I thought about it, the more wronged I felt, and my tears just kept coming.
-Back home, I wasn’t interested in doing anything at all, but walked along hanging my head, unwilling to speak with anyone.
+Back home, I wasn’t interested in doing anything at all, and even when I was walking, I would hang my head, unwilling to speak with anyone.
 Even breathing felt exhausting.
 I just couldn’t resign myself to being a service-doer who wouldn’t get any blessings in the end.